wxsd-sales/video-for-wxcc/README.md

 1. Create a Webex Connect Chat Asset

- Login your WxConnent Tenand, and navigate to the Menu _Assets, Apps_
+ Log in your WxConnent tenant, and navigate to the Menu _Assets, Apps_

 5. Download this Webex Connect Flow